instant CE certificate!

 4. Do you know your own limitations?
 When you know your domestic violence client's issues may be too close to home for you, can you set your ego aside and consider referring your client to a colleague?
 Is the atmosphere in your agency supportive of these types of referrals?
 If it isn't as supportive as you'd like, are there any steps you might consider taking to increase the encouragement of referrals to colleagues?

 5. How comfortable are you admitting that you may have made a mistake or used poor judgment in a session with a battered woman?
-I have found that my own self-criticism and second guessing after a session with a battered woman can trigger many of the reactions mentioned earlier on this track related to intrusive imagery, pessimistic views, and my perceived inadequacies.
+I have found that my own self-criticism and second guessing after a session with a battered woman can trigger many of the reactions mentioned earlier on this section related to intrusive imagery, pessimistic views, and my perceived inadequacies.

-In this track we have discussed four risk factors to the development of Secondary Traumatic Stress that may occur as a reaction to treating battered clients.
+In this section, we have discussed four risk factors to the development of Secondary Traumatic Stress that may occur as a reaction to treating battered clients.
 These risk factors are: empathy, intrusive imagery, pessimistic views, and perceived inadequacy.
 We have also discussed five steps that can alleviate these feelings.
 These steps are: supportive session, caseload organization, resources, knowing limitations, and accepting mistakes.
-In the next track we will be discussing what I feel is the biggest trigger for STSD and possible burn-out.
+In the next section, we will be discussing what I feel is the biggest trigger for STSD and possible burn-out.
 This trigger is the perceived inadequacies that result from a battered woman's cycle of leaving and returning, only to leave and return again and again.

 QUESTION 1